Keziahsheri/Keziahsheri/README.md

 - 👋 Hi, I’m @Keziahsheri.
-- 👀 I’m interested in programming.
+- 👀 I’m a Data Science Enthusiast
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Data Science.
 - 📫 How to reach me @keziasherry on Twitter.

 <!---